matthewvolk/amifree/README.md

 #### TO DO:
 * Refactor API to handle data manipulation from command line arguments
+* Throw error message alerting user to create a .env if they try to run app w/o one

 #### Issues/Security Concerns:
 * Right now, all users are forced to create their own Google API credentials for this project.
 I want to look into a way to have everyone use my Google API credentials without giving them access to my file.